Skip to main content

 (B) where appropriate, an assurance that OKDHS has coordinated with appropriate local educational agencies to ensure the child remains in the school in which the child was enrolled at the time of placement; or

-(12) Pursuant to 10A O.S. § 1-4-807, all service provider progress and critical incident reports are submitted to the court and delivered to the district attorney, the attorney or attorneys representing the parents, the child's attorney, and when applicable the guardian ad litem and relevant tribe or tribes.
+(12) per 10A O.S. § 1-4-807, all service provider progress and critical incident reports are submitted to the court and delivered to the district attorney, the attorney or attorneys representing the parents, the child's attorney, and when applicable the guardian ad litem and relevant tribe or tribes; and

 (d) Social records.
 Social records are defined by 10A O.S. § 1-6-101 to mean, "family social histories, medical reports, psychological and psychiatric evaluations or assessments, educational records, or home studies, even if attached to court reports prepared by the Department.
 'Social record' shall not include service provider progress reports or critical incident reports as required pursuant to 10A O.S. § 1-4-807."